Custom questions can be used to request more specific information from your candidates.

 Reviewing your candidates' answers

-When you look down on a candidate's results page, you'll see his or her individual answers to your custom questions.
-By clicking the icon in the View answer column, you'll be able to view the answer for each question, including video responses and file uploads.
+When you scroll down on a candidate's results page, you'll see his or her individual answers to your custom questions.
+By clicking the eye icon in the View answer column, you'll be able to view the candidate's answer for each question, including video responses and file uploads.
 You can also rate each individual answer here.

 Our custom question rating system allows you to rate the answers provided by your candidates from their results page.
 You can score their submissions on a scale of one to five stars, and leave supporting notes for other team members to view.